waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VII.
 Lessons Learned & Protocol Corrections (v4)
 - **`pathfinder` is unreliable in complex dungeons.** My `pathfinder` tool is a simple BFS that cannot account for hidden puzzle triggers (like on Silph Co.
 5F and 7F).
 The Game State Information's `Reachable Unseen Tiles` is the source of truth.
 If the tool fails but reachable tiles exist, I MUST switch to a manual, systematic search for the trigger and not waste turns re-running the faulty tool.

+## VIII.
+Process Improvements & New Protocols (v1)
+- **WKG Tagging (MANDATORY):** I will add descriptive `tags` to all new nodes created in the World Knowledge Graph to improve long-term organization and query capabilities.